 It’s the second biggest search engine in the world, right after Google.
 And it’s growing faster than ever.

-Here are some of my favourite YouTube SEO tips to boost your video rankings.
+Here are 35 practical YouTube SEO tips to boost your video rankings.

 - #1- Find Video Keywords